Do I have to go?” whined Billy.

-“Young man, if I hear you complain one more time you’ll be going with a sore butt!”
-His mother turned him, so he faced the bathroom mirror on the wall and grabbed a hairbrush.
+Billy jumped at the sound of his mother’s voice.
+“Young man, if I hear you complain one more time, you’ll have a sore butt!”
+His mother turned him, pushed him into the bathroom, and grabbed a hairbrush.
 The bristles yanked and pulled at the twisted black locks in Billy’s hair.

 “Ouch!
 Mom, that hurts!”
-Billy could see tears forming on his mother’s olive cheeks.
-He knew they were not for him.
+Billy could see tears forming on his mother’s olive cheeks, but he knew they were not for him.

-“Maybe if you would obey me, you would have more hair!”
-Although the tone was threatening Billy could feel her strokes lighten and flow more smoothly.
-He did not understand her anger.
-Everybody’s reaction confused him.
+“Maybe if you’d obey me, I wouldn’t have to do this!”
+Although the tone was threatening, Billy could feel her strokes lighten and flow more smoothly.
+His brows creased together.
 Sure, he felt a little sad, but everybody dies.
-Why should he care so much?
-He would never be that old.
-Why was he being forced to think about it now?
+That is what older people do, and he was still young.

 His mother stopped organizing his mop of hair and put the brush on the counter.
-She bent down and put her arms around Billy.
-He never understood why, but he always felt safe when she did.
-He could smell the perfume she would wear when they were going somewhere as a family.
-She had on a black dress he had never seen, but he thought it looked cute on her.
-His mother’s thick black hair flowed down over her shoulders and brushed across his face.
-Billy buried his face inside.
-This was their safe place in the world.
+She bent down, put her arms around Billy, and he snuggled up against her.
+Billy could smell the perfume his mother wore when they were going somewhere as a family.
+Her thick black hair flowed down over her shoulders, and Billy buried his face inside.

 His uncle poked his head in the bathroom.
 “We need to go soon, Susie.”

 Susie raised her tear-filled eyes to her brother.
-“In a minute Hank.
-This is important.”
+“In a minute, Hank.”
 Hank nodded and disappeared.

 “Is there anybody else with them?”

 “That sounds good, mom.
-It sounds like he is gonna have the best Christmas ever.”
+It sounds like he’s gonna have the best Christmas ever.”

-Susie pushed her son back and turned him to her.
+Susie pushed her son away.
 “I suppose they are.”

 Billy hugged his mom tight.
 “I’m here, mom.
 I won’t leave.”